sematext/docs/docs/logs/faq.md

 **What is data retention and how does it work?**

 Data retention mechanism is responsible for removing old log events.
-If a log is 15 days old and you have retention set to 7 days, that log will remain in our centralized logging management platform until the retention mechanism deletes it.
+If you have retention set to 7 days, all log events that are received more than 7 days ago will be removed by retention mechanism.
 For paid plans we remove whole 24-hour periods once a day.
 For free plans we remove old data every 30 minutes.

-**Is data retention based on index/import/upload time or the actual log event @timestamp?**
+**Is data retention based on index/import/upload/receive time or the actual log event @timestamp?**

-Data retention is based on log event @timestamp.
-Logging app's retention removes data whose @timestamp is older than the retention setting.
+Data retention is based on log events' receive timestamp.

 **Are logs shipped to Logs App ever rejected?**